Luca Kjerrumgaard: OB and loans

 Kjerrumgaard began his career at Dalum IF before joining OB as an under-13 player.
 He progressed through the youth ranks, establishing himself as a prominent goal scorer over the years.
 In September 2021, Kjerrumgaard was called up for his first professional game with OB, a Danish Cup match against Roskilde.
 However, he remained on the bench for the entire game.
 On 29 October 2021, OB confirmed that 18-year-old Kjerrumgaard had signed his first professional contract and would be permanently promoted to the first-team squad starting in the 2022–23 season.

 Shortly after becoming a regular part of the first-team squad, Kjerrumgaard made his official debut for OB.
 He came off the bench to replace Ayo Simon Okosun in the final minutes of the season opener against Nordsjælland on 18 July 2022.
 Kjerrumgaard also played in the following three matches.

 However, on 31 August 2022, it was confirmed that Kjerrumgaard had been loaned to Danish 1st Division side Nykøbing FC for the remainder of the season.
 After a successful season at Nykøbing, where he scored 13 goals in 25 games, Kjerrumgaard returned to OB ahead of the 2023–24 season.

 At the start of the 2023–24 season, Kjerrumgaard made two appearances for OB.
 However, on 1 September 2023, it was confirmed that he would spend the rest of the year on loan with Norwegian side Stabæk.
 He made 11 appearances for the club without scoring, before returning to OB.

 On 9 February 2024, Kjerrumgaard extended his contract with OB until 2027.
 He scored his first competitive goal for the club on 6 May after coming on as a late substitute in a 3–2 league loss to Vejle.
 He then scored three goals in the following three consecutive games but was unable to prevent OB's relegation to the Danish 1st Division.

 Kjerrumgaard became a regular starter in OB's attack at the beginning of the 2024–25 season, and scored five goals in the first four games.

-Udinese and loans
+Udinese

 On 16 July 2025, Kjerrumgaard signed for Serie A club Udinese.
 He was immediately loaned out to EFL Championship club Watford on a season-long loan.
 It was reported that there was an obligation for Kjerrumgaard to join Watford permanently at the conclusion of the 2025-26 season.

+Watford

+On 24 July 2026, Kjerrumgaard joined Watford on a permanent transfer as part of the obligation of the previous season's loan.